deity-io/falcon-platform-docs/versioned_docs/version-2/platform/getting-started/npm.md

 ## Overview

-In order to be able to get access to the **Falcon Platform packages**, you will need to connect to our private npm registry.
+In order to be able to get access to the **DEITY Platform packages**, you will need to connect to our private npm registry.

 You can do this using the **authorisation token** from [Step 2](/docs/platform/getting-started/dcloud#getting-your-npm-token).